Marian Cross

 True Catholics do NOT worship Mary, or statues of Mary.
 Catholics are as fully aware as Protestants that idolatry is absolutely against God's law and Biblical teaching.
 Yet the Bible does cite instances of statues being used as a spiritual aid (Num.
 21:8-9, for example).
 And Mary, the Mother of Jesus, and therefore the Mother of God, is elevated to a similarly revered position as the Cross, for the focus of worshipping God.

-Mary is not worshipped, but she is recognised as being the greatest of all of God's creations, great enough to be the Blessed Mother of Jesus.
+Mary is not worshipped, but she is venerated as being one of the greatest of all of God's creations, great enough to be the Blessed Mother of Jesus.
 And for this she is honoured.
 She is honoured not for who she was, but for whom God made her to be.

 So?